department-of-veterans-affairs/vets-website/va-gov/pages/housing-assistance/home-loans/loan-types/cash-out-loan.md

 You’ll go through a private bank, mortgage company, or credit union—not directly through us—to get a cash-out refinance loan.
 Terms and fees may vary, so contact several lenders to check out your options.

 **Note:** Be careful when considering home loan refinance offers.
-Claims that you can skip payments or get very low interest rates or other terms that sound too good to be true may be signs of a misleading offer.
+Claims that you can skip payments or get very low interest rates or other terms that sound too good to be true may be signs of a misleading offer. <br>
 [Learn more about the signs of misleading refinance offers](https://www.blogs.va.gov/VAntage/43234/va-and-the-consumer-financial-protection-bureau-warn-against-home-loan-refinancing-offers-that-sound-too-good-to-be-true/).

 </li>